How to Prevent or Minimize the Risk of an Allegation

 Putting Kids in Unsafe/Inappropriate Positions:

-• Be sure to travel safely by car.
+Be sure to travel safely by car.
 There should always be proper seat restraints, with one seatbelt per child.
 Always!
-Our kids may not like to use the seat belts, but a few minor “battles” or getting some place late while we wait for them to comply is really worth it.
+Our kids may not like to use the seat belts, but a few minor “battles” or getting somewhere late while we wait for them to comply is really worth it.

 Lack of Follow-through with Prescribed Treatment or Insufficient Documentation of Treatment: